-We begin with the following asymptotic result for a shift of an asymptotic expansion, which will be used to deduce the approximation for $f(X+r)$ with $r=o(X^{3/4})$. \begin{proposition} If $r=o(X^{3/4})$ then $f(X+r)$ has asymptotic expansion of form
+We begin with the following asymptotic result for a shift of an asymptotic expansion, which will be used to deduce the approximation for $f(X+r)$ with $r=o(X^{3/4})$. \begin{proposition} If $r=o(X^{3/4})$ then $f(X+r)$ has an asymptotic expansion of the form